openmultiplayer/web/docs/scripting/functions/GetPlayerSurfingVehicleID.md

 - [GetPlayerVehicleID](GetPlayerVehicleID): Get the ID of the vehicle the player is in.
 - [GetPlayerVehicleSeat](GetPlayerVehicleSeat): Check what seat a player is in.
+- [GetPlayerSurfingObjectID](GetPlayerSurfingObjectID): Gets the ID of the object the player is surfing on.
+- [GetPlayerSurfingOffsets](GetPlayerSurfingOffsets): Gets a player's surfing offsets.